How To Use A Medela Breast Pump - Pro Tips

 Medela has been helping breastfeeding mothers feed their babies since 1961.
 It’s a top choice for moms and lactation consultants alike because of the pumps’ dependability, two-phase technology and ease of use.

-The brand features a range of pumps to meet nearly any pumping need - from the hands-free, very portable Medela Freestyle Flex and the rechargeable, high-tech Medela Sonata to the tried and true Medela Pump In Style Advanced.
+The brand features a range of pumps to meet nearly any pumping need - from the lightweight Swing Maxi and the hands free Medela Freestyle Flex to the high-tech Medela Sonata and the "mom-favorite" Medela Pump In Style with MaxFlow.

 How to use a Medela breast pump